christoff-buerger/racr/documentation/introduction.md

 **Figure 1.1:** Analyse-Synthesize Cycle of RAG Controlled Rewriting

 In the rest of the introduction we discuss why reference attribute grammar controlled rewriting is indeed expressive, elegant and efficient and why _RACR_ additionally is flexible and reliable.
+A short overview of [_RACR's_ features](introduction.md#racr-features) concludes the introduction.

 ## _RACR_ is Expressive, Elegant, Efficient, Flexible and Reliable